 Benjamin Thompson played a part in the American Revolution and the revolution in thermodynamics – and then became the German Count Rumford, taking his name from a New Hampshire town.

-His soup recipe was used well into the 20th century to feed Central European armies.
-The soldiers may not have been grateful.
+Central European armies used his soup recipe well into the 20th century to feed their soldiers.
+The soldiers may not have appreciated his efforts.

 Benjamin Thompson was born on March 26, 1753 in Woburn, Mass.
-He was educated at the village school, though he sometimes joined his friend Loammi Baldwin at Harvard College to listen to Professor John Winthrop.
+He attended the village school, though he sometimes joined his friend Loammi Baldwin at Harvard College to listen to Professor John Winthrop.
+He later endowed a professorship at Harvard.

 At 13, he was apprenticed to a Salem merchant.
 Later he became apprenticed to a Woburn doctor.

-His career prospects were dim in 1772 until he met and married a rich widow, Sarah Rolfe.
+He had dim career prospects in 1772 until he met and married a rich widow, Sarah Rolfe.
 She had inherited property in Rumford (now Concord), N.H.
 They moved to Portsmouth, N.H., and Thompson was named a major in the New Hampshire militia through his wife’s connections.

 When the revolution broke out, he took the Loyalist side.
 A mob burned his house, and he fled to the British lines, permanently abandoning his wife.